Congress first passed federal laws establishing child support guidelines in the 1980s to accomplish three main goals:

 - promote consistent contact between parent and child

-Today, many of those same guidelines exist in order to ensure the safety, well-being and financial upbringing of children living in single parent households.
+Today, many of those same guidelines exist in order to ensure the safety, well-being, and financial upbringing of children living in single parent households.
 As any parent knows, paying for a child’s needs can be an expensive endeavor.
-While every situation is different, there are some basic principles you can use to estimate how much you should expect to pay in child support:
+While every situation is different, there are some basic principles the child support attorneys in Monroe, NC at Perry, Bundy, Plyler & Long would like to shed light on that you can use to estimate how much you should expect to pay in child support:

 If the paying parent fails to pay their obligation, they may be held in contempt of court.
 In addition, failure to pay child support could result in paychecks being garnished.